 - Some protections will stay even after February 1st, such as harassment protection and prohibition on enforcing personal guarantees on the lease.

-- Rent that was unpaid before February 1st must be paid within 6 months for tenants with more than 9 employees, and 12 months for 9 employees or less.
+- Unpaid before February 1, 2022 must be paid within 6 months for tenants with more than 9 employees, and 12 months for 9 employees or less.

 For Residential Tenants: